Copystrike/playlisturlify/README.md

 7.  **Apply Migrations to Local D1 Emulator:**
     ```bash
-    wrangler d1 migrations apply spotify-adder-db --local
+    wrangler d1 migrations apply playlisturlify-db --local
     ```
     Confirm you want to apply the migration.
 You should see "status: OK" or similar success message.

 8.  **Verify Table Creation (Optional but recommended):**
     ```bash
-    wrangler d1 execute spotify-adder-db --local --command "SELECT name FROM sqlite_master WHERE type='table' AND name='users';"
+    wrangler d1 execute playlisturlify-db --local --command "SELECT name FROM sqlite_master WHERE type='table' AND name='users';"
     ```
     Expected output: `[ { "name": "users" } ]`

 ### 6. Environment Variables

-Create a `.dev.vars` file in your project root (`spotify-adder/.dev.vars`) and fill it with your Spotify app credentials:
+Create a `.dev.vars` file in your project root (`.dev.vars`) and fill it with your Spotify app credentials:

 ```
 # .dev.vars